orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_network_context_profile.md

 - **PROVIDER** — defined by Orange at platform level.
 Read-only.
 - **TENANT** — created by the customer via `cloudavenue_edgegateway_network_context_profile`.
 Fully manageable.

-Use this data source to reference a SYSTEM or PROVIDER profile by name in a Firewall Rule via `context_profile_ids`.
+Use this data source to reference a SYSTEM or PROVIDER profile by name in a Firewall Rule via `network_context_profile_ids`.

 ## Example Usage